 This is a truly amazing period of history for sales professionals.
 The information tools that help us to identify, connect with, and sustain ongoing relationships with buyers are more powerful than ever, and they allow us to do things few could have imagined just a few years ago.
 But there’s a challenge we all face: We mustn’t let the extraordinary technology we now have blind us to the importance of having a clear sales process.

-It’s part of our job to document and follow a playbook – an effective, proven process for identifying qualified buyers and securing commitments from them.
+It’s part of our job to document and follow a sales training playbook – an effective, proven process for identifying qualified buyers and securing commitments from them.
 That means using our powerful information tools strategically, as a means to an end, in a way that supports the goal of qualifying and disqualifyingthe people and groups who do and don’t really belong in our pipeline.
 Technology that distracts us from that goal isn’t serving us.

 Below are three powerful ways you can make technology support your selling process.
 As you read them, bear in mind that the whole reason to use technology in the first place is to spend as little time as possible with leads that aren’t truly qualified.

 Whatever system we use for keeping track of and prioritizing business opportunities must synchronize precisely with our team’s sales process, and must support that process at every stage.
 So for example, if we sell into enterprise accounts, and we use a CRM tool, and our CRM platform keeps track of which accounts we’re about to deliver a presentation to, then the CRM tool should also prompt us to complete any necessary action items before we schedule that presentation.
 For instance, if our team requires that we identify at least one sponsor and three business allies within a target company before we present a formal recommendation, and we haven’t done either of those things, the CRM should alert us and leadership to keep us from scheduling the presentation meeting… until we have fulfilled those requirements.